Sarah-C/M5Stack_Paper_E-Book_Reader/README.md

 3. Pages don't always exactly end in the same place at the bottom of the screen.

 **Features_____**
-1. Navigation by the job wheel.
+1. Navigation by the jog wheel.
 Left: Previous page.
 Right: Next page.
 Push (hold for 4 seconds): On / Off